oracle/python-cx_Oracle/doc/src/subscription.rst

     .. versionadded:: 6.4

-.. attribute:: Message.consumerName
+.. attribute:: Message.registered

-    This read-only attribute returns the name of the consumer which generated the notification.
-It will be populated if the subscription was created with the namespace :data:`cx_Oracle.SUBSCR_NAMESPACE_AQ` and the queue is a multiple consumer queue.
+    This read-only attribute returns whether the subscription which generated this notification is still registered with the database.
+The subscription is automatically deregistered with the database when the subscription timeout value is reached or when the first notification is sent (when the quality of service flag :data:`cx_Oracle.SUBSCR_QOS_DEREG_NFY` is used).

     .. versionadded:: 6.4